top of page

 Since 1934...

-St Philip's has been an exceptional London prep school
+St Philip's has been known as an exceptional London prep school

 for boys aged 7 to 13.